Bij1: Ideology

 According to the party, its two pillars are radical equality and economic justice.
 The party supports the LGBT community, an end to ethnic profiling, and intersectionality.
 Because of the party's left-wing radicalism, it is often cited along with socialist parties and movements.
 Rebekka Timmer, member of the commission for the party program and number three on the list for the 2021 elections, however, shows an indifferent view in regards to the term communism, but admits to drawing inspiration from anti-capitalist thinkers, such as Karl Marx and has been described as Marxist.
 Founder, Sylvana Simons opposes communism as it is envisioned by China and the Soviet Union, calling it state capitalism.

 The party has listed a core priority as ending various forms of discrimination, which the party has cited as racism, sexism, ableism, homophobia, and transphobia.
-The party supports a generous refugee policy, particularly for those seeking asylum from discrimination, it calls for a ban on the character Zwarte Piet, supports making Ketikoti a national holiday in the Netherlands as well as Suriname, official apologies for slavery and Dutch colonialism and proposes abolishing the Dutch monarchy.
+The party supports a generous refugee policy, particularly for those seeking asylum from discrimination, it calls for a ban on the character Zwarte Piet, supports making Ketikoti a national holiday in the Netherlands as well as Suriname, official apologies for slavery and Dutch colonialism and proposes abolishing the Dutch monarchy by arguing for the Netherlands to become a republic.
 According to Simons, the party wants a fairer representation of female, immigrant and LGBTQ people in the government, public broadcast media and the workplace.

 In foreign policy, the party advocates the independence and recognition of the State of Palestine and the Republic of South Maluku.
 It also calls for the Netherlands to end all support for Israel.
 It also supports paying reparations to former Dutch colonies such as the Dutch Caribbean, Suriname and Indonesia.
 The party also supports withdrawing the Netherlands from NATO and is opposed to stationing nuclear weapons on Dutch soil.

 Economically, the party calls for a single-payer healthcare system, the closing of the gender wage gap and replacing gross domestic product with the concept of gross national happiness as the dominant economic indicator.